spoudyal1989/datavizsample/blogpost3.md

 I found that democracies with plurality/majority electoral systems or mixed electoral have more families in national politics than those with proportional representation system.
 This variable amplifies the effect of other variables as well.

 ### How to Read This Visualization

+The visualization shows five maps, all of them interactive.
+By hovering the mouse over any color-filled country on any map, a user can learn about five distinct features of the country.
+Even without using the interactive tools, a user can tell which countries share which features and whether those countries are physically proximate.

 {% include plot3.html %}

 ### Why Things Look the Way They Do

 ### How I Can Improve
 <<Back to [homepage](https://spoudyal1989.github.io/datavizsample)